celestinaK/Rock-Paper-Scissor/README.md

 In this game, the user is asked to make choices based on both computer and user choices and the results are displayed showing both computer and user choices.

 Technologies Required: C++ programming language, I/O Streams, Standard Library Functions.

+# Game Rules Recap:
+Rock beats Scissors

+Scissors beats Paper

+Paper beats Rock

+If both the user and computer choose the same item, it's a draw